fusion2004/.dotfiles/README.md

 There are a few manual steps you'll need to take as well:

+1. Install the antibody zsh plugins: `antibody bundle < $DOTFILES/zsh/zsh_plugins.txt > $DOTFILES/zsh/zsh_plugins.sh` & re-run `dot`.

-1. Visit git hosting providers and supply my ssh public key:
+2. Visit git hosting providers and supply my ssh public key:
    1. Copy the key with: `pubkey`
    2. [GitHub](https://github.com/settings/keys)
    3. Gitlab
    4. Bitbucket

-2. Open Visual Studio Code and [import settings following this guide](vscode/settings.md)
+3. Open Visual Studio Code and [import settings following this guide](vscode/settings.md)

-3. Apps that need to be opened and setup so they automatically start on boot:
+4. Apps that need to be opened and setup so they automatically start on boot:
    - Muzzle
    - Alfred?
    - Docker?